GlenSeeber/HttpServer/README.md

 # HTTP Server

 The main point of this project is that it's a personal study into backend.
-As a result, the frontend isn't very pretty, but it is functional for what is intended to do (not much currently, but hopefully that's changing soon).
+As a result, the frontend isn't very pretty, but it is functional for what is intended to do.

 ## Current Functionality:
   - Accepts basic `GET` requests and will serve static page responses if the file exists.
 Otherwise, it sends back a 404 page.